Multipurpose Text Processing Tools

 Removing duplicates

 awk '!a[$0]++' is one of the most famous awk one-liners.
-It eliminates line based duplicates while retaining input order.
+It eliminates line based duplicates while retaining the input order.
 The following example shows this feature in action along with an illustration of how the logic works.

 $ cat purchases.txt